Pierre-Lannoy/wp-oembed-manager/README.md

 > __oEmbed Manager__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

+__oEmbed Manager__ is a free and open source plugin for WordPress.
+It integrates many other free and open source works (as-is or modified).
+Please, see 'about' tab in the plugin settings to see the details.

+## Hooks

+__oEmbed Manager__ introduces some filters and actions to allow plugin customization.
+Please, read the [hooks reference](HOOKS.md) to learn more about them.

 ## Installation

 ### WordPress method (recommended)